 If an ICO issuer wants to avoid the registration requirement under section 5 of the Securities Act 1933, it has to come within one or more of the stipulated exemptions, one of which concerns offers and sales made outside the United States (Regulation S: 17 CFR 230.901 et seq).
 The making of Reg S in 1990 preceded the age of internet trading.
 In 1998, with the growing use of the internet, the SEC issued a note on interpretation (Interpretation Re: Use of Internet Web Sites To Offer Securities, Solicit Securities Transactions, or Advertise Investment Services Offshore).
-It purports to clarify the meaning of "directed selling efforts" of Reg S (17 CFR 230.903(a)(2)) in the context of internet trading.
+It purports to clarify when the posting of offering or solicitation materials on Internet Web sites would not be considered activity taking place "in the United States".

 With the increasing activism of the SEC in the ICO sphere, clarifying its geographical outreach has become important.
 Reg S read in conjunction with the 1998 Interpretation, however, begs a number of questions as to how they are to be applied to ICOs.
 I have noted some such questions in the attached document here.